bruceravel/DnDthings/docs/distant_moon/chapter2.rst

    much more prepared to help the party ... well, the human or half-human members of the party.

+Jimmer, the Paladin, was injured in an encounter with a glyptodon that had strayed far from its herd.
+His injuries were confounding to the skilled Traeki healers, due to their unfamiliarity with human physiology.
+A group of hoon rangers accompanied Jimmer back to the mountaintop portal, but by the time they arrived, Jimmers injuries were quite severely infected, even with the benefit of Traeki potions.

-About eight months after settling in Ssillissoz, Anya had her fist task as a Dreamwalker.
+About eight months after settling in Ssillissoz, Anya had her first task as a Dreamwalker.
 The authorities back in Riverun sent a second party through the portal.
 By this time, Anya had learned of a group of off-world drow who had arrived in the most recent transportation window and set up shop in a distant, mostly Ursic town called Ssonnissov.
 Anya tried once to contact one of these drow in his sleep.
-She quickly broke contact when it became clear that the drow know exactly what was going on, has sophisticated metal defenses in place, and very much wanted to know where on the planet he might find something so amazing as a dreamwalker.
+She quickly broke contact when it became clear that the drow know exactly what was going on, had sophisticated mental defenses in place, and very much wanted to know where on the planet he might find something so amazing as a dreamwalker.

-The drow were rumored to be asking questions about an nameless, extinct volcano known to the locals as an unholy and forbidden place.
+The drow were rumored to be asking questions about a nameless, extinct volcano deep into a region called The Blight known to the locals as Ember's Sorrow.
 This seemed like a lead, so Anya sent the second expedition to investigate.
 She kept in touch with that group via dreams for several weeks before loosing contact.
 She eventually learned from a trading caravan about a running fight through the